 If you have hiked in state parks or forests or hunted in wildlife management areas from Pensacola to the Florida Keys or kayaked some of Florida’s treasured springs, you’ve enjoyed the results of the Florida Forever Land Acquisition Program.

-This program and its predecessor, Preservation 2000, have protected 2.4 million acres of Florida’s most pristine places.
-Many threatened and endangered species such as the Florida panther, scrub jay and black bear rely on habitat that still needs protection by Florida Forever.
+This program and its predecessor, Preservation 2000, have protected more than 2.4 million acres of Florida’s special places.
+Many threatened and endangered species such as the Florida panther, scrub jay and black bear rely on habitat that still needs protection by Florida Forever or some other program.

 If you’ve wanted to do something to make a difference for Florida’s future and haven’t known what to do or have just been too busy, this is the time to act.
 With a small investment of your time, you can make a big difference.
-Let your elected officials know that conservation is critically important to Florida’s future.
+Let your elected officials know today that conservation is critically important to Florida’s future.